Rainbow-Lam/Lab3/Lab3.md

 ```

 # Q2: What you can tell from looking at a violin plot?
 What you cannot tell?
 What inferences you can make based on the two violin plots?

+The violin plot shows the distribution of scores among males and
+females, which provides us with a general comparison of scores within
+group.
+It allows a comparison between the distribution of males and that
+of females.
+However, because it doesn not shows the specific statistics
+of the scores, such as the means of the each group, it is difficult to
+compare the magnitude of the difference between the two groups.